To start using the Advanced Output, select the Output > Advanced menu option.

 Similar to Syphon/Spout, NewTek NDI will let your share your output with other applications that support the NDI protocol.
 The added advantage is that NDI works with multiple computers connected to the same network.

-You can use this to send a single output from VJ laptop to a master server computer, which is used to scale and position the output to the pixelmap.
+You can use this to send a single 1080p output from a VJ laptop to a master server computer, which is used to scale and position the output to the pixelmap.

 When enabling NDI output, Resolume automatically announces itself on the network.
 Other NDI enabled applications will pick it up automatically.